tannerpace/reolink-api/USAGE.md

 const motion = await getMdState(client, 0);
 ```

-These helpers call the corresponding CGI commands and return the raw device payloads for inspection or downstream processing.【F:src/ai.ts†L1-L36】【F:src/alarm.ts†L1-L36】
+These helpers call the corresponding CGI commands and return the raw device payloads for inspection or downstream processing.

 ## Command-Line Interface